MrMe0ws/material-remnawave-subscription-page/README_en.md

 * **Individual Link Copying:** Ability to copy individual links (e.g., `vless://`, `trojan://` ) directly from the page, in addition to the main subscription link.

-* **Multi-language Support:** Page available in Russian and English with automatic browser language detection.
+* **Multi-language Support:** Availability of the page in Russian, English, Persian, and Chinese, with automatic detection of the browser language.

 ## Screenshots